1. How would you describe a Caedmon student?

-Taking the teachings of Maria Montessori, we’ve created a child-centered Early Childhood program for our youngest students, where curiosity blooms.
-Children interact with beautiful Montessori materials to refine their tactile understanding of the world around them, all while engaging in a traditional pre-school environment with time for art, reading, social studies, science, discovery, music, and play.
+Taking the teachings of Maria Montessori, we’ve created an Early Childhood Montessori program for our youngest students, where curiosity and independence bloom.
+Children interact with beautiful materials to refine their tactile understanding of the world around them, while engaging in the five areas of a Montessori classroom: Practical Life, Sensorial, Mathematics, Language Arts, and Cultural Arts with time for imaginative play, block building, reading, art, social studies, science, discovery, music, and play.
 The Montessori principles of independent and group work where students are the drivers of their success, permeates our Elementary program, from Kindergarten through Fifth grade.
 While students are not in Montessori classrooms at this age, nor are they engaging with the same Montessori materials they once did in Early Childhood, the Montessori thread is woven throughout, fostering the development of confident, driven, collaborative, and creative children.

 3. What are the benefits of mixed-age classes?

 A major component of the Montessori philosophy is that children from various age groups interact together in one classroom.
 Our Early Childhood classes combine three and four-year-old children, and our Lower Level classrooms combine children in First and Second grade students.
 Older students are proud to act as role models; younger ones feel supported and gain confidence about the challenges ahead.

 Caedmon’s Fifth-grade graduates are accepted into and attend some of the most prominent independent and public middle schools in NYC.
 Our Head of School partners with families of graduating students to see that each child is placed into a school that best suits his or her social intelligence and learning style.
 More information, including a list of schools for our most recent graduates, can be found here.